RunOpenCode/phplib/docs/source/components/dataset/concepts.rst

    use function RunOpenCode\Component\Dataset\stream;
    use function RunOpenCode\Component\Dataset\map;
-   use function RunOpenCode\Component\Dataset\batch;
+   use function RunOpenCode\Component\Dataset\tap;
    use function RunOpenCode\Component\Dataset\takeUntil;
    use function RunOpenCode\Component\Dataset\finally;

    stream(/* ... */)
       |> map(/* ... */)
-      |> batch(/* ... */)
+      |> tap(/* ... */)
       |> takeUntil(/* ... */)
       |> finally(/* ... */);

-Data stream is, of course, iterable and none of the operators are applied until stream is being iterated.
+A data stream is, of course, iterable, and none of the operators are applied until the stream is iterated.

 Operators
 ---------

-You use operators to execute some "operations" against the stream of data.
-Operators operate on yielded value, one by one, and they yield result of their operations.
+Operators are used to perform specific operations on a data stream.
+They process each yielded value one by one and yield the result of their operation.

-Library delivers a set of commonly used operators, such as ``map()``, ``filter()``, ``take()``, etc. However, you may expand set of operators by writing your own.
+The library provides a set of commonly used operators, such as ``map()``, ``filter()``, ``take()``, and others.
+However, you can extend the available set of operators by implementing your own.

-General idea is that with operators, you execute various operations reading from and/or modifying original stream.
+The general idea behind operators is to execute various operations that read from and/or modify the original stream as it is being iterated.

 Reducers
 --------

-Reducers iterate over the stream of data and reduce all of them into one single value of any kind.
-Common examples of reducers are ``sum()``, ``average()``, ``min()``, ``max()``, etc. which are delivered with this library.
+Reducers iterate over a data stream and reduce all elements into a single value of any kind.
+Common examples of reducers include ``sum()``, ``average()``, ``min()``, ``max()``, all of which are provided by this library.

-However, reducers are design to be iterable as well, and may be applied as aggregators (which is a new concept defined by this library) which enables you to apply reducer on stream and get both reduced value as well as iterate through stream.
+However, reducers are designed to be iterable as well and can be applied as aggregators (a concept introduced by this library, explained later in this document).
+This allows you to apply a reducer to a stream while still being able to iterate over it and obtain the reduced value at the same time.

 .. code-block:: php
    :linenos: